DeMarcus Ware: 2007

-2008 season
+2008

 In the 2008 matchup against the St. Louis Rams, Ware tied the NFL record of former Denver Broncos linebacker Simon Fletcher for recording a sack in ten straight games.
 He was named NFC Defensive Player of the Week for his Week 15 game against the New York Giants, where he had three sacks.
 Ware was selected to his third consecutive Pro Bowl after pacing the league, establishing an official club record and tying Derrick Thomas for sixth in league history with 20 sacks.
 Ware ended the 2008 season with 84 tackles, nine tackles for a loss, six forced fumbles, and two passes defended.
 Ware was named NFC Defensive Player of the Year by Kansas City Committee as well as NFL Alumni Pass Rusher of the Year.
 Ware finished the 2008 season as the league leader in sacks for the first time in his career.
 He finished second in AP Defensive Player of the Year voting.
 Ware became the first recipient of the professional Butkus Award.

-2009 season
+2009

 In 2009, Ware was listed as the best 3-4 outside linebacker by Sporting News In October, Ware signed a six-year, $78 million contract, putting him among the top-five highest paid defenders in the NFL.
 Two months later, Ware suffered a neck injury and was taken off the field by a cart while playing against the San Diego Chargers.
 The injury was diagnosed later as a sprained neck.
 He was taken to the hospital for further tests, but was released the next day.
-He came back to play the next week, against the then-undefeated New Orleans Saints, and recorded two sack-fumbles, including the one that ended the Saints' chances at a comeback and an undefeated season.
+He returned to play the next week, against the then-undefeated New Orleans Saints, and recorded two sack-fumbles, including the one that ended the Saints' chances at a comeback and an undefeated season.
 For this performance, he was named NFC Defensive Player of the Week.
 He made his fourth consecutive appearance in the Pro Bowl as a starter in 2009, after leading the Cowboys with 11.0 sacks, a career-high 45 pressures, and five forced fumbles.
 He was named to the First All-Pro team in recognition of his 2009 season.

-2010 season
+2010

 Ware earned NFC Defensive Player of the Week for his Week 3 game against the Houston Texans, where he had three sacks in the 27–13 victory.
 Ware recorded 15.5 sacks and led the NFL in that category for the second time in three seasons.
 He made a fifth straight Pro Bowl.
 By leading the NFL in sacks for the second time in his career, Ware tied the record for most seasons leading the league in sacks with two.
 He tied Mark Gastineau, 1983–84; Reggie White, 1987–88; Kevin Greene, 1994, 1996; Michael Strahan, 2001, 2003; and Jared Allen, 2007, 2011.
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2011.